Chenpinji/Two-Step-Attack-on-SRS/README.md

-# Two-Step-Attack-on-SRS
+# VoxCloak

-## This is the formal implementation
+## This is the formal implementation of VoxCloak.